melroy89/IPs-in-CIDRs/README.md

 ## Production

+1. Download the pre-build binary from: [GitLab CICD artifacts](https://gitlab.melroy.org/melroy/ips-in-cidrs/-/jobs/artifacts/main/browse?job=build)
-Create two text files, called:
+2. Create two text files, called:

-- `cidrs.txt` (with your list of CIDRs, each new line a CIDR notation)
+  - `cidrs.txt` (with your list of CIDRs, each new line a CIDR notation), and:
-- `ips.txt` (with your list of IPs, each new line a IP address)
+  - `ips.txt` (with your list of IPs, each new line an IP address)

-And then run the `./ips-in-cidrs` binary (see the latest binary in: [GitLab CICD artifacts](https://gitlab.melroy.org/melroy/ips-in-cidrs/-/jobs/artifacts/main/browse?job=build).
-You can download the pre-build binary from there.)
+3. Finally, run: `./ips-in-cidrs`

 ## Development